How to Add Social Media Icons to an Email Signature

-You’ve scrolled through your analytics, seen the impressions metric, and maybe even felt a small boost when the number was big.
+You’ve scrolled through your analytics, seen the impressions metric, and maybe even felt a small boost when the number was high.
 But what does that figure actually tell you about your social media performance?
 This guide breaks down exactly what impressions are, why they’re more than a simple vanity metric, and how to track them across every major platform so you can start making smarter content decisions.

 Before we can use a metric, we have to understand what it's measuring.
 When it comes to social media data, three terms often get mixed up, but they tell very different stories about your content.